AtrikGit6174/PWD-Generator/README.md

 Get your required random password.

 * Step 4.
 (Optional) Enter whether or not to scramble your generated password more.
 Re-entry in case of mistake is allowed.
 * Step 5.
+(Optional) Choose whethere or not to save the passowrds in a file on Google Drive.
+Provision to auto-create a new folder containing the files and append to them.
+* Step 6.
 (Optional) Enter whether or not to generate more passwords.

 A lot more testing conditions have been implemented to ease user engagement.